Fortune (Chris Brown album): Release

 In January 2011, Brown told fans on Twitter that he was planning on releasing his then studio album, F.A.M.E.
 (2011), as a double disc because he recorded too many songs for one disc and therefore planned on releasing a second disc titled, Fortune.
 However, during a listening party for F.A.M.E. on March 14, 2011, Brown announced that he would be releasing the Fortune disc in six months.
 He later decided to prolong its working, consequently postponing its release.
-In May 2011 the songs "Fools With You" and "Treading Waters" leaked on the internet, with Brown revealing his intention to put those tracks on the album, by tweeting: "Another song from Fortune was leaked!
+In May 2011, the songs "Fools With You" and "Treading Waters" leaked on the internet, with Brown revealing his intention to put those tracks on the album, by tweeting: "Another song from Fortune was leaked!
 I'm not leaking the records!
 Hope y'all like it!".
-In July another track that was supposed to be on the record, titled "Open Road (I Love Her)", was leaked, with the singer later tweeting: "If the whole song doesn’t leak then it’s going on Fortune!
+In July, another track that was supposed to be on the record, titled "Open Road (I Love Her)", was leaked, with the singer later tweeting: "If the whole song doesn’t leak then it’s going on Fortune!
 I have so many songs that I’ve recorded in my opinion that are sick.
 I just really hope people appreciate the diversity on Fortune".
 On August 23, 2011, RCA Music Group announced it was disbanding Jive Records along with Arista Records and J Records.
 With the shutdown, Fortune is now being released on the RCA Records brand.
 During an interview with Rap-Up magazine in September 2011, Kevin McCall revealed that the album was being pushed back for an early 2012 release.
 Then two months later, Jive Records France announced via Twitter that the album would be released in March 2012.
 On October 27, 2011, Brown announced via his official Twitter account that "Strip" and "Biggest Fan" would serve as the two lead singles from Fortune.
-However, "Biggest Fan" was not released as a single, and following the online premiere of "Turn Up the Music" on January 26, 2012, several websites, including MTV News and Billboard magazine, reported that this would be the lead single from the album, while "Strip" served as a buzz single.
-In February 2012 the initial tracklist of the album was announced.
+However, "Biggest Fan" was not released as a single, and "One Of Those Nights" featuring will.i.am, was planned to be released as the following single on January 31, 2012, but ended up never being released.
+Following the online premiere of "Turn Up the Music" on January 26, 2012, several websites, including MTV News and Billboard magazine, reported that this would be the lead single from the album, while "Strip" served as a buzz single.
+In February 2012, the initial tracklist of the album was announced.
 On March 1, 2012, RCA Records confirmed that Fortune would be released in the US on May 8, 2012, as both standard and deluxe editions.
 A delay was announced in April.
-The track listing for both the standard and deluxe editions of Fortune was revealed on May 29, 2012.
+The official track listing for both the standard and deluxe editions of Fortune was revealed on May 29, 2012.
 The album was set to feature fourteen tracks on the standard edition, with an additional five tracks on the deluxe edition.
 On July 3, 2012, Fortune was released through RCA Records.